leonardocerliani/machines_setup/VM_Ubuntu_22.04_VirtualBox.md

 - `x2goclient`

 ## Tweaks

 ### Screen goes blank after a few seconds
 Despite setting the option to 15' in the Power Management.
 It is suggested [here](https://askubuntu.com/questions/826190/ubuntu-16-04-lts-64bit-screen-goes-black-every-15-seconds) to issue `xset -dpms`

+###
+VirtualBox installation fails due to security restrictions in Mac OS (Mojave in my case).
+To fix this, check [here](https://osxdaily.com/2018/12/31/install-run-virtualbox-macos-install-kernel-fails/)